 Windows 2.x: Windows 286 and 386

-Windows 2.0 debuted in 1987, with significant improvements.
+Microsoft Windows 2.0 debuted in 1987, with significant improvements.
 On its surface it looked like Windows 1.0, with the same ugly MS-DOS Executive.
 But Windows 2.0 wasn’t afraid to step on some toes.
 It copied more features from both Mac OS and OS/2.
-This version of Windows allowed you to overlap your windows as on a Macintosh, spurring the infamous “Look-and-Feel” that would continue for a decade.
+This version of Windows allowed you to overlap your windows as on a Macintosh, spurring the infamous “Look-and-Feel” lawsuit that would continue for a decade.
 Still, it was a long way from mirroring the functionality of the Macintosh OS.
 Windows wouldn’t get full drag-and-drop functionality until Windows 95.

 Next time, we’ll take a look Microsoft’s attempts to turn Windows into a full-fledged operating system with Windows 3.0, Windows 95, and most importantly, Windows NT.
 It was a long and rocky road to desktop domination.